Configure advanced filter expressions

 - Add a simple filter, as described in Work with filters in a diagram view.

-- Find the node on which you created the simple filter and change the IN operator to one of the following operators:Operators for attributes kinds "text" and "plain text"
+- Find the node on which you created the simple filter, and then change the IN operator to one of the following operators:Operators for attributes kinds "text" and "plain text"

 - IN